 Training to sustain progress beyond the service year

-- Public agencies (local, county or regional governments), state agencies, Tribes, and non-profit organizations can contract directly to host CivicSpark Fellows
+- Public agencies (local, county or regional governments), state agencies, ports, Tribes, military institutions, educational institutions and non-profit organizations can contract directly to host CivicSpark Fellows

 - Fellows cannot be placed at for-profit organizations

-- Fellows must implement projects or initiatives with a clear scope of work designed to build organizational capacity on a community resilience issue
+- Fellows must implement projects or initiatives with a clear scope of work designed to build capacity on a community planning issue

 - Partners must agree to follow all AmeriCorps requirements

-Projects must support local community resilience needs such as climate change adaptation or mitigation, affordable housing, energy efficiency, water management or policy, sustainable mobility, or other related issues.
-Beyond the basic criteria, our program is looking for tangible and impactful resilience projects with a:
+Projects must support local community planning needs such as disaster preparedness, affordable housing, electricity and power, public health, water management, transportation and infrastructure, economic development, parks and recreation or other related issues.
+Beyond the basic criteria, our program is looking for tangible and impactful community planning projects with a:

 - Clear, suitable scope of work